kevinrzepka/dcs-pylot-dash/README.md

 - input validation
     - test
 - copy resources to docker image
-- option to remove versions in attribution (default)
+- add version and build data to API and UI

 # About